cornelGrg/CatDispenser/README.md

 - **YouTube Video**: [Link to your YouTube video]

 ## Conclusion
-This project automates cat food dispensing with remote monitoring and control.
+Project Sphinx automates cat food dispensing with remote monitoring and control.
 The web interface allows users to easily configure and monitor the system, making it a practical IoT solution for pet care.